Hunt for medical supplies creates marketplace of desperation

 "Everybody knows somebody who knows somebody in China," he said.

-Earlier this week, President Donald Trump acknowledged that the federal stockpile is nearly depleted, signaling that states will remain largely on their own just as the death toll begins to spike.
-Many governors have been complaining for weeks that they have not received the shipments they requested from the nation's supply, part of the reason they have been trying to acquire the equipment on their own and have been thrust into a brutal competition for scarce supplies.
+Earlier this week, Trump acknowledged that the federal stockpile is nearly depleted, signaling that states will remain largely on their own just as the death toll begins to spike.
+Many governors have been complaining for weeks that they have not received the shipments they requested from the nation's supply.

-“We've all been left to our own devices,” he said.
 “Your choices are between, ‘Do I get enough of the stuff that I need to protect my front-line health care workers, do I get enough ventilators to make sure that more people get to stay alive.
-Or do people die?’”
+Or do people die?’” he said.

 Big states like California have an advantage because their sheer size gives them massive purchasing power that others lack.
 California Gov. Gavin Newsom says he doesn't want that leverage to hurt smaller states and has reached out to Washington, Illinois, New Jersey and others about creating a partnership to centralize their purchases.